 · Princess Eugenie’s surprising wedding dress inspiration ·

 Though it may not have been the Royal Wedding of the year, Princess Eugenie’s wedding to Jack Brooksbank today did not disappoint.
 Despite gusts of wind that threatened to blow the hats off of all the guests’ heads, the British Royal family enjoyed a lovely autumnal wedding.
-Gorgeous floral displays outside of St George’s Chapel at Windsor Castle featured dark reds and oranges while the bridesmaids and page boys featured sashes that nodded to Eugenie’s career in the art world.
+Gorgeous floral displays outside of St George’s Chapel at Windsor Castle featured dark reds and oranges while the bridesmaids and page boys wore sashes that nodded to Eugenie’s career in the art world.

-However, like any wedding, royal or not, the main focus on the bride and what she wore.
+However, like any wedding, royal or not, the main focus was on the bride and what she wore.
 After some hints as to some of the dress’ features, just before 11 o’clock, we finally got to see the dress.
-Eschewing recent tradition, Eugenie opted not to wear a veil which helped highlight a scar on her back she acquired after having surgery for scoliosis at age 12.
+Eschewing recent tradition, Eugenie opted not to wear a veil which helped highlight a scar on her back that she acquired after having surgery for scoliosis at age 12.
 She had specifically requested that her dress, designed by Peter Pilotto and Christopher De Vos of Peter Pilotto, have a low cut back to proudly display this scar.